andyt530/MCW-Intelligent-vending-machines/Hands-on-lab/appendix.md

     * Select **OK** to move to the next step.

-3. On the Choose a size blade, ensure the Supported disk type is set to SSD, and select View all.
-This machine won't be doing much heavy lifting, so selecting DS2_V3 Standard is a good baseline option.
+3. On the Choose a size blade, select DS2_V3 Standard.

     ![On the Choose a size blade, the D2S_V3 Standard size is selected.](./media/virtual-machine-choose-a-size-blade.png "Choose a size blade")